 Banish Worry Wrinkles With A Vanity Unit

 Bathrooms are so easy to become cluttered because everything is used almost daily; therefore everything is left out.
 You may have your mirror mounted on a cupboard for some simple extra storage for things like toothpaste and mouthwash, but the key to solving your storage problems is to utilise any and all ‘dead space’.
 Dead space is any part of a room that is unused due to inaccessibility.
 For instance, underneath your sink.
 The amount of floor space your sink takes up is not proportional to how much storage it offers; make use of that gap between the floor and the sink by choosing from Drench’s selection of vanity units.
-Not only will your bathroom have a neater, more modern feel to it, but you will also have room to store some of your larger bathroom supplies, not to mention all those shower sets you’re bound to get at Christmas.
+Not only will your bathroom have a neater, more modern feel to it, but as you minimise clutter you will also have room to store some of your larger bathroom supplies, not to mention all those showers sets you’re bound to get at Christmas.

 Compress Your Stress With Vacuum Storage Bags

-While these may not be so useful for storing things you need access to every day, they are great for allowing you to store occasional use items in less space.
+While these may not be so useful for storing things you need access to every day, they are great for allowing you to store occasional-use items in less space.
 Spare bedding can take up so much room and only be used a handful of times in a year.
 By stowing it away in a vacuum storage bag, you leave room on your shelves and in your cupboards for so much more.
 If you have a particularly large clothing collection, but not a large wardrobe, you can separate your cold weather and warm weather clothing and put the half you’re not using into storage.
 You could keep it in the attic or even in your new Ottoman bed.
 If you choose to do this, however, you will have to be a decisive person.
 It can be tempting to unpack your entire summer wardrobe when a week of warmer weather arrives in April.
 However, you may be left shivering when the sun doesn’t make another appearance until July.
 Pack things in a logical manner and label the bags so that you know what the contents are.
 One thing to be wary of with this storage is that it can be easy to not take the weight into account when you put the vacuumed contents away.
 It may take up less room, but it still weighs the same, so don’t but an entire winter wardrobe, including overcoats, resting on a flimsy shelf.
 You may come back to find your shelf looks more like a boomerang.

 Don’t Let It All Stack Up With Extra Shelving